 IAmHere: Want your friends to know exactly where you are?
 This app sends an email with a link to Google Maps.
 In tests, this app was found to be accurate to within a hundred feet.

 Skype: This app is a miracle of international communication, eliminating any need for a hotel-room phone.
-As long as you’re connected by Wi-Fi (and not by a data network such as 3G), you’ll get free phone calls to any Skype user in the world.
+As long as you’re connected by Wi-Fi, you’ll get free phone calls to any Skype user in the world.
 And since calls to landlines are a mere 2 cents a minute, you won’t need to shell out for an international call to a helpline if your laptop hiccups or your airline bungles your reservation.

 New York Times, ESPN ScoreCenter, and other news/information readers (free, Internet) help you keep track of news and scores back home.

 DropBox (free, Internet) saves files from your computer in an online account, which you can access from anywhere on your smartphone or a computer.